 Disclaimer: This blog post “10 Plants For Your Witch Garden” contains affiliate links.
 As an Amazon Associate, I earn a commission on qualifying purchases.
-I am also an affiliate for Ultimate Bundles, the curator of the Gardening bundle recommended at the end of this blog post.

 Are you planning to create a culinary witch garden, a herb garden, or a ritual space filled with plants?
 If so, I’m sure there’s something here for you.
 Perhaps you already have a witchy garden (yay!), but you’re looking for more plants to grow.
 In today’s blog post, I’m sharing 10 plants for your witch garden, whether it’s indoors or outdoors.

 We have an outdoor space, but unfortunately, it’s covered in wooden decking.
 That means I can’t create much of a witch garden outside.
 I do, however, keep plants in my bedroom and in our communal space.
 They’re absolutely imperative for my wellbeing!

 Many witches love to cultivate poisonous plants, but I’m not experienced in that field.
 Consequently, I won’t be recommending any poisonous plants here.
 If you do wish to grow plants like foxglove or nightshades, I’d recommend reading some informed herbology books.
 I’ve heard that this one is good for beginners!